jrschumacher/doctl-serverless-go/README.md

-# Go deployment tool for DigitalOcean Serverless
+# DigitalOcean Serverless Go Deployment Tool

 When using DigitalOcean Serverless, you can deploy your Go functions using `doctl serverless deploy`, however they don't support **private Go modules** or **vendoring** or **building locally**.
 This tool is a workaround to this limitation.